Asynchronous Distributed Optimization with Delay-free Parameters: Asynchronous Prox-DGD

 and broadcasts the new $x_i$ to all its neighbors.
 Once a node $j\in\mc{N}_i$ receives this new $x_i$, it stores $x_i$ in its buffer $\mc{B}_j$.
 A detailed implementation is given in Algorithm \ref{alg:DGD}.

 To describe the asynchronous Prox-DGD mathematically, we index the iterates by $k\in\N_0$.
-The index is increased by $1$ whenever an update is performed on any local variable $x_i$ by any node $i\in\mc{V}$, and does not need to be known by the nodes -- $k$ is only introduced to order events in our theoretical analysis.
+The index is increased by $1$ whenever updates are performed by some {(one or more)} nodes, and does not need to be known by the nodes -- $k$ is only introduced to order events in our theoretical analysis.
 With this indexing, each $x_{ij}$ in \eqref{eq:DGDxiupdate} is simply a delayed version of $x_j$ and the execution of (\ref{eq:DGDxiupdate}) can be written as